-To do this, under General Registration settings, you would set the max facility groups to 3.
+To do this, under General Registration settings, you would set the Max Facility Groups to 3.
 (Refer to the image below.)
-Then, on the Nerf Package, you would set the max groups to 1.
+Then, on the Nerf Package, you would set the Max Groups to 1.
 Make sure that all three of these packages are set to Bypass: Facility Max Groups – N. That allows the above scenario.

 This setting not only bypasses the Facility Max Groups, it also bypasses the other two limiting factors in the General Registration Settings of Max People Allowed Per Time Slot (Soft Setting): and Total Max Players at Facility:.
 Bypass all is often used if doing a large scenario-type game.
-Maybe your facility usually has a max of 30 people booking in any given half hour and 150 max at the facility, but on a particular day for a large scenario game, you want 500 people all to book in to a 1 hour window – then you make a package and choose Bypass All – Yes.
+Maybe your facility usually has a max of 30 people booking in any given half hour and 150 max at the facility, but on a particular day for a large scenario game, you want 500 customers all to book in to a one hour window – then you make a package and choose Bypass All – Yes.

 Each package can be set up so every time there is a booking, it writes to your Google calendar.
 This can be very useful for things like private events during the week.
 As the setup, while easy, takes a bit of explanation, we have an entire page dedicated to it.
 To learn more, Click to our Google Calendar Page.